mason1ee/FYP-25-S2-12/readme.md

 - lists.js -
 Displays and filters the whitelist and blacklist in a table format, etc.

+- rules.json -
+Rules for JS Blocker

+- _metadata
+For JS Blocker

 - index.html -
 The main popup for the extension.